 Evaluation Administrator is independent from the EEB Technical Consultants and the Program

 Administrators.
 The EEB Evaluation Administrator reports directly to the EEB Evaluation Committee.
-Absent payment through the CEEF, the EEB Evaluation Administrator shall have no financial or business ties to CL&P, UI, Yankee, SCG, CNG, any EEB members, or any other EEB Technical Consultants who plan the efficiency programs.
+Absent payment through the Connecticut Energy Efficiency Fund (CEEF), the EEB Evaluation Administrator shall have no financial or business ties to the Program Administrators (CL&P, UI, Yankee, SCG, CNG), any EEB members, or any other EEB Technical Consultants who plan the efficiency programs.
 In addition, the EEB Evaluation Administrator may not have financial or business ties to vendors that provide program-related products or services to the Program Administrators.

 The EEB Evaluation Administrator, under direction of the EEB Evaluation Committee, will execute the following responsibilities: evaluation planning, development of study scopes, contractor selection, project initiation, project management and completion, and finalization of evaluation reports.
 All RFPs will be issued by the EEB Evaluation Administrator and responses will also be sent to the EEB Evaluation Administrator.
 The EEB Board members (including DEEP), the Technical Consultants, and the Program Administrators (PAs) may provide initial insights into the scope of work, review proposals that have been submitted, and may submit preferences for contractor selection, but final decisions rest with the EEB Evaluation Administrator, with the advisement of the Evaluation Committee.
 The Program Administrators, Technical Consultants, and Evaluation Committee review the final work products conducted and provided by third party evaluators and may provide comments on the Review Draft report in writing.
 After completion of the Final report, the Evaluation Administrator, through the EEB Executive Secretary, files the evaluation report with the Board and DEEP, and the Board will post a copy of each report on its Internet web site.
 The Board and its members, including electric distribution and gas Program Administrator representatives and other interested members of the public have the opportunity to file written comments regarding any Final evaluation report with DEEP or for posting on the Board's Internet website.